HGS (electronic toll collection): HGS cards

 The cards used for the HGS consists of two types, stickers and cards.
 The technology used in the system is passive RFID.
 It is an unpowered, thin chipped sticker which is fixed on the windshield of the car.
-Thanks to protective technology, the sticker does not get damaged when being removed from the windshield.

 Obtaining

 HGS stickers or cards can be obtained through PTT locations or approved banks country wide.
-While applying for HGS, the user needs to present their registration and their id card.
-If the registration is in the name of someone else, the application isn’t certain and might differ from institute to institute.
+While applying for HGS, the user needs to present their registration and their identity card.

 In Turkey, vehicles are classified in five classes at bridges and motorways.
-The fee for the sticker is ₺15 and the card is ₺30.
-The system used to have a minimum deposit of ₺30, but this was lifted after backlash.
+As of 2024, the fee for the sticker is ₺60 and the card is ₺85.
+The system initially required a minimum deposit of ₺30, but this was lifted after backlash in 2012.

 Prices change depending on distance and vehicle class.
 Vehicle classes are listed on the table below.

-The law that passed on October 25, 2015 declared motorcycles as the sixth class.
-Motorcycles that are in the 6.
-Class are charged 50% of the 1.
-Class fee.

-Thanks to smart classing vehicles that are classed according to axle number, the system is able to detect disabled axles during passing and charges the card accordingly.
+The system is able to detect disabled axles during passing and charges the card accordingly.

 Payment

-The HGS system uses a prepaid system.
-The account that is used for the card can be used for other purchases.
-It is required to have the necessary balance needed to pass the entrance fee.
-In the case required balance is not present, if the required fee is not added to the account within 15 days the user will be subjected to legal action.
-Passings that do not have the required balance will be charged four times the passing fee if required balance is not deposited within fifteen days.
+The HGS system functions on a prepaid model, mandating users to maintain an adequate balance to cover entrance fees.
+Failure to do so within a 15-day window may lead to legal repercussions.
+Passages lacking the necessary balance incur a penalty fee four times the standard rate if the balance is not added to the account within the specified timeframe.